Rache Bartmoss' Guide to the Net

 Rache Bartmoss' Guide to the Net is a 1993 role-playing game supplement published by R. Talsorian Games for Cyberpunk.

 Contents

-Rache Bartmoss' Guide to the Net is a general overview, background, and names, places and secrets found by hacker Rache Bartmoss.
+Rache Bartmoss' Guide to the Net is a compilation of background information, including names, locations and secrets discovered by hacker Rache Bartmoss.

 Reception

 Steve Jackson reviewed Rache Bartmoss' Guide to the Net in Pyramid #6 (March, 1994), and stated that "If you're doing netrunning in a dark-future world, with the Cyberpunk 2020 rules or any other, get this book.
 Especially at the price.
 Forgive them their four-color sins and their bad proofreading... this time... and enjoy Rache."